 The first step involved gathering a list of companies.
 A list of companies of Global 500 for 2015 was used.
 Global 500 represents a list of top 500 global corporations.
 It is often believed that the largest global companies could disseminate best practices, because they have enough resources available and possess synergy of the processes.
 The initial list of 500 companies was reduced to the companies representing B2B sector.
 After that the working list included 76 companies from the following sectors: Chemicals, Construction & materials, Electronic & electrical equipment, General industrials, Industrial engineering, Industrial transportation, Oil equipment & services and Support services.
-Such sectors as Oil equipment & services and Support services were excluded from the analysis due to difference in the nature of the business compared to the other sectors.
+Such sectors as Oil equipment & services and Support services.
 In order to increase reliability of the research it was decided to concentrate on industrial manufacturing B2B companies.
 Therefore such sectors as Industrial engineering and Industrial transportation were also excluded from the list.
 After these manipulations the working list of companies represented 41 global companies from four industrials.